You are currently viewing De Quervain’s Tenosynovitis Care in Malaysia

 Both tendonitis and tenosynovitis may influence movement efficiency and joint function.
 If left unaddressed, these conditions may progressively affect tendon stability.
 Over time, chronic inflammation may influence tendon integrity, potentially leading to reduced flexibility in the affected joint.

-Structured early intervention through non-invasive support strategies may help maintain movement coordination and joint function.
+Structured early intervention through non-invasive care strategies may help maintain movement coordination and joint function.

 Understanding Common Risk Factors for De Quervain’s Tenosynovitis